 So when can you use multi-restriction giving without scaring off your donors?

 If you decide to use it, multi-restriction giving is best used on donation forms that are seen by very specific people.
 Just as one example: if your board members donate to you regularly (which they absolutely should), you can send them a board-specific donation form.
 They can use multi-restriction giving to support multiple programs at once, since they (hopefully) are heavily involved in more than one program.

-Qgiv tip: multi-restriction giving is available to you in your form settings!
+Pro tip: Look for fundraising software that makes multi-restriction giving available to you in your form settings to make things easier on yourself!
 If you want to limit that option to one donation form, you can easily clone an existing form and update the restriction options.
-Check out this help desk article on multi-restriction giving.

 DON’T forget to include restriction-specific content in your receipt